pushkarsaxena96/GTrends-Historical-Data-Extraction/README.md

 ## Idea

-As  a Data Engineer, the use requires extraction of the Google Trends data for different keywords for a specific time span and exporting the same to CSV files.
+As  a Data Engineer, the use case requires extraction of the Google Trends data for different keywords for a specific time span and exporting the same to CSV files.

-This CSV can be further used for data visualization by the different reporting tools.
+This CSV can be further used for data analytics and visualization by the different reporting tools.

 The Script took 2 hours for completion.